Stew-McD/T-reX/README.md

 If you use this code, please cite it as described in the [CITATION.cff](CITATION.cff) file (see the sidebar on the right).

-Each version will have a different DOI, so please cite the version you used.

 When the paper is published, a citation for that will be added to the CITATION file.